Section 125 Premium Only Plan Documents for only $99.00

 What About Existing Section 125 Plans Already In Place That Need To Be Updated?
 If you already have a Plan you started years ago, you can amend and restate the Plan anytime.
 Our order forms address the amended and restated document dates.
 We simply need the original start date of your old plan so we can maintain the continuity back to the original start date.
 It’s not unusual for a group to misplace a Plan Document and need to replace it.
 This is a good time to update the old plan with current plan documents.
 If your document was written before 2002, it certainly needs to updated as soon as possible.
 So many changes have taken place in IRS Code and new laws that today’s Plan Document is almost 15 pages larger than documents prior to 2002.
 This means you may be making administrative decisions based on outdated information.

 So I’ve Purchased A Section 125 Plan Document, What’s Next?
 This question is asked more frequently than any other.
-You’ll purchase a single-use license agreement for a Section 125 Premium Only Plan Document for $99 plus a $15 S&H charge, a total $114.
+You’ll purchase a single-use license agreement for a Section 125 Premium Only Plan Document for either the Basic PDF version or the Deluxe Binder version.
 These are not template, fill-in the blank documents.
 Each Section 125 Plan document is specifically prepared for each client based on the information provided in the application.

 Administration of the plan is very simple.
 An outside administrator or software is not necessary to administer a Section 125 Premium Only Plan.